-I am Associate Professor in media studies at Aarhus University, Department of Aesthetics and Communication.
+I am Associate Professor in media studies at Aarhus University, School of Communication and Culture.
 I hold an MA in Information Studies and Organizational Psychology from Aarhus University and a PH.D. in Media Sociography from the IT-University of Copenhagen.
-I am organizer of our trainees program and teaches in organisational communication and do supervision of master thesis etc. Before I have taught and done research at the university of Aalborg Department of Humanistisk Informatik, at Aarhus University, the former Department of Information and Media Studies and at the IT-University of Copenhagen.
+I am organiser of our trainees program and teaches in organisational communication and do supervision of master thesis etc. Before I have taught and done research at the university of Aalborg Department of Humanistisk Informatik, at Aarhus University, the former Department of Information and Media Studies and at the IT-University of Copenhagen.

 Since 2001 I have been member of The Centre for Internet Research.
 I am also a member of The Association of Danish Media Researchers (SMID), International Sociological Association (ISA), Research Committee 51 on Sociocybernetics (RC 51) and Media Ecology Association (MEA).
 I am moderator on three mailing lists Sociocybernetic (about 700 members), the Danish Luhmann Forum (about 420 members) (we also have a Facebook group), and Centre for Internet Research´ mailing list Forum for internetforskning (about 70 members).